AyoCodess/All-in-one-dashboard-fullstack-REACT/README.md

 With my limited experience in the backend, I was learning as I went along.
 I have only written CRUD endpoints for the task manager.
 I did not have time to implement it for the photos.
 For context, this was my second time working with Express.js and Mongo DB, and I know I could quickly gain confidence with both libraries with practice.

+I did not have the time to learn how to host the project with an operational backend via heroku.
+This is an area very new to me, but I'm super interested in learning about it.

 ### #Note

 The hosted version will be front-end only.
 For that implementation, I have used local storage for the CRUD operations.